(above: inaugural trip to Israel: leg 1 of the hummus story)

 So find your own story.
 Search your fridge and your imagination and revel in the way that it changes a recipe.
 Replace the lentils, replace the chickpeas, cut the cream or go Turkish and heap some butter in the mix.
 Find your right conclusion.

 Adapted from Plenty by Yotam Ottolenghi

-“Ful” is the translation for fava bean and “hummus and ful” refers to hummus topped with a fava, generally in some type of cooked stew.
-This is basically nothing like real ful, but its an easy nod to the concept of legumes topped with legumes – filling and delicious!
+“Ful” is the translation for “fava” and “hummus and ful” refers to hummus topped with a sort-of fava stew.
+This is basically nothing like real ful, but its an easy nod to the concept of legumes topped with legumes; filling and delicious!

 1 can of chickpeas, drained and rinsed

 4 cloves of garlic, smashed

 1/4 C heavy cream

 salt and pepper to taste

 1 C lentils